damiankao/seeker/README.md

 Seeker

-Description: A suite of javascript apps for visualizing sequencing data
+Description:

-I plan to create 3 components: annotation viewer, genome browser, and sequence editor
+A suite of javascript apps for visualizing sequencing data

-Annotation viewer: (annotator.html)
+Annotation viewer:
 Version 1.0

-Genome browser: (browser.html)
+Genome browser:
 In progress

 Sequence editor: